Smidgens/vuenity-package-viewer/README.md

 File paths in the url need to be appropriately encoded for direct linking to work.
 More information [here](https://www.url-encode-decode.com/).

+### Disclaimer

-*Note: This app is intended as a tool for conveniently sharing package downloads between team members in an organization.
+*This project is intended as a tool for sharing packages between team members in an organization in a convenient manner.
 It assumes that if a manifest linked to contains download urls to packages, the manner in which these were obtained comply with Unity's purchase policies.
 More information [here](https://support.unity3d.com/hc/en-us/sections/360003854472-Asset-Store-Customers-).*

 ## Manifest